 AAP Positional Letter

-Sacramento, CA 94249-0048
+Sacramento, CA 95814

 RE: AB 557 (Rubio): CalWORKs: Victims of abuse

-AAP-CA Position: Support
+AAP-CA Position: SUPPORT

 In 2014, over 20,000 survivors of abuse and their children fled to a California domestic violence shelter.
-Many of these women and children are dependent on state support, such as CalWORKs, in order to get by, and are especially in need of support when fleeing abuse and domestic violence.
+Many of these are dependent on state support, such as CalWORKs, in order to get by, and are especially in need of support when fleeing abuse and domestic violence.
 While CalWORKs currently offers waivers for many program requirements for abuse victims, these waivers are only granted on a case-by-case basis.
-Moreover, under current practice, waivers are only granted to those women who are prevented from fulfilling the welfare-to-work requirement due to domestic violence—not to all those who must escape abuse.
+Moreover, under current practice, waivers are only granted to those who are prevented from fulfilling the welfare-to-work requirement due to domestic violence—not to all those who must escape abuse.
 We should help all victims of abuse and domestic violence and their families to escape their dangerous home situations, not just those who cannot find or maintain employment as a result of what they have suffered.

-CC: Kris Calvin, CEO; AAP-CA Leadership; Lydia Bourne
+CC: The Honorable Blanca Rubio; Members of the Senate Appropriations Committee; Kris Calvin, CEO, AAP-CA; AAP-CA Leadership; Lydia Bourne